HarrisSte/Professional-README-Generator/README.md

 - [Contact](#contact)

 ## Installation
-Packages that are required to successfully run this program are: kjfdkfshjfjh
+Packages that are required to successfully run this program are: Inquirer

 ## Usage
-Ways in which this program can be used: hjsdhjfsdjdf
+Ways in which this program can be used: Develop a README using the command line

 ## License
-The license for this program is: MIT
+The license for this program is: None

 ## Contributors
-Those who helped develop this program are: hjsfdsfdhjsfj
+Those who helped develop this program are: A lot...

 ## Tests
-Commands needed to run tests: jkhksfhsdhjsfj
+Commands needed to run tests: node index.js

 ## Contact
-GitHub: jksfdjksfdjkfs
+GitHub: HarrisSte
-Email: kjsfdjksfdjksf
+Email: st3phanie.harris@gmail.com